Hitman666/PHPcURLWrapper/README.md

 var_dump($resultsJson);
 ```

-Important to note is that you have to add proper $headers array, and that you json_encode your data array as shown when POSTing to a service which expects JSON data.
+Important to note is that you have to add proper `$headers` array, and that you `json_encode` your `&data` array as shown when POSTing to a service which expects JSON data.

 Cookies
 =======